carboncredits/x4c/README.md

 * An Indexer RPC endpoint - e.g., https://api.kathmandu.tzstats.com
 * An Indexer human frontend - e.g., https://kathmandu.tzstats.com

-When using a test net tezos-client will report that you're not on mainnet on every command invocation, so you may wish to set the following environmental variable to prevent that:
+When using a test net octez-client will report that you're not on mainnet on every command invocation, so you may wish to set the following environmental variable to prevent that:

 ```
 $ export TEZOS_CLIENT_UNSAFE_DISABLE_DISCLAIMER=yes